-Revenue of HK\$2 million was recognized during the reporting year for the sale of 4 car parking spaces classified under properties for sale following sale completion in May 2023.
-In 2022, revenue of HK\$316 million was recognized for the sale of 1 house on Blue Pool Road following its completion.
-During the reporting year, an operating loss of HK\$50 million was recorded for property sales, consisting primarily of selling expenses for The Aperture in Kowloon Bay and marketing expenses for Grand Hyatt Residences in Kunming, Center Residences in Wuxi, and Heartland Residences in Wuhan.
-As of December 31, 2023, 126 residential units at The Aperture had been sold since 2021 at a total of HK\$1,108 million.
+No property sales revenue was recorded during the reporting year.
+In 2022, revenue of HK\$316 million was recognized for the sale of 1 house on Blue Pool Road upon its sale completion.
+The operating loss from property sales for the year was HK\$52 million, mostly made up of selling expenses for The Aperture in Kowloon Bay, and marketing expenses for the Grand Hyatt Residences Kunming, Center Residences in Wuxi and Heartland Residences in Wuhan.

+As of December 31, 2023, 126 residential units at The Aperture had been sold at a total of HK\$1,108 million since 2021.
 The revenue is expected to be recognized in the first half of 2024 upon sale completion.